go-while/nntp-mongodb-storage/README.md

 - `Enc`: An integer representing the encoding type of the article, mapped to the `enc` field in the MongoDB collection.

 - `Found`: A boolean flag that is used to indicate whether the article was found during a retrieval operation.
-It is initially set to false and may be modified by the MongoWorker_Reader to indicate if an article was successfully retrieved.
+It is initially set to false and may be modified by the mongoWorker_Reader to indicate if an article was successfully retrieved.